ritik-chauhan/personalpage/README.md

 # PersonalPage
 Just a Personal webpage describing my skills, personal projects and experiences.
+It's like a portfolio until it becomes a portfolio lol